Virginia Tech shooting: Norris Hall shootings

-Hearing the commotion from below, Kevin Granata guided twenty students from a classroom on the third floor into his office where the door could be locked and went downstairs to investigate along with another professor, Wally Grant.
-As Cho left classroom 207, he encountered Granata and Grant and immediately fired at both professors.
-Granata died from a shot to the temple and Grant was wounded in the back, who turned and ran to take refuge in the men's restroom next to where Cho set down his backpack.
+Hearing the commotion from below, Kevin Granata guided twenty students from a classroom on the third floor into his office where the door could be locked and went downstairs to investigate along with another professor, Wally Grant, where they were both shot by Cho in the hallway.
+Grant, who quickly fled into a bathroom, was wounded and survived, but Granata died of his injuries.
 None of the students locked in Granata's office were hurt or killed.